desktop/desktop/.github/ISSUE_TEMPLATE.md

 -->
 * GitHub Desktop:
 <!--
 Place the version of your operating system **below** this comment.
-The operatoring system you are tunning on may also help with reproducing the issue.
+The operating system you are running on may also help with reproducing the issue.
 If you are on macOS, launch 'About This Mac' and write down the OS version listed.
-If you are on Windos, open 'Command Prompt' and attach the output of this command: 'cmd /c ver'
+If you are on Windows, open 'Command Prompt' and attach the output of this command: 'cmd /c ver'
 -->
 * Operating system: